Paper Plus Group: Office Spot

-The original Office Spot store in Ashburton is the only one still operating.
+The original Office Spot store in Ashburton is the only one currently operating.

 Take Note

 Take Note is a stationery and book store franchise selling a range of books, stationery, diaries, calendars and toys.
-It has seven stores, including one in New Zealand.
+The chain has five stores all located in New Zealand.

 The franchise began in 2001 through rebranding of Top Line and Paper World stores around New Zealand.
 In 2006, it had 72 stores; many offered New Zealand Post services at the time.

 Acquisitions

 Books & More

 Effective from September 1, 2005, Paper Plus (NZ) Ltd purchased the Books & More franchise chain for an undisclosed amount.
 This transaction increased the Paper Plus store count by 33 to 192 stores.